 Governance of transboundary marine resources in Canada is regulated by means of agreements or multilateral environmental agreements.
 These regulatory policies provide an operational framework for addressing cooperation, compliance, and the appropriate use of international transboundary resources.
 To this end they integrate economic, social, legal, political and ecological considerations.

-Globally, the United Nations Convention on the Law of the Sea (UNCLOS) and the United Nations Fish Stocks Agreement (UNFSA) oblige states to cooperate to manage shared stocks sustainably and to apply a precautionary approach to fisheries.
+Globally, the United Nations Convention on the Law of the Sea (UNCLOS) and the United Nations Fish Stocks Agreement (UNFSA) dictate states to cooperate to manage shared stocks sustainably and to apply a precautionary approach to fisheries.

 Canada-specific governance institutions that deal with transboundary stocks currently are (to be summarized as a table that would include ‘name of the agreement’ | ‘geographic coverage’ | ‘objective’ | ‘No. of species considered’ | ‘No. of countries involved’):